Prisma Migration

 actions: - name: sendEmail definition: kind: action arguments: - name: email type: String! - name: message type: String! output_type: ActionOutput webhook_url: https://myapp.com/send-email timeout: 30@fraiseql.inputclass SendEmailInput: email: str message: str

-@input()class SendEmailInput { email!: string; message!: string;}
+@Input()class SendEmailInput { email!: string; message!: string;}

-@mutation({ sqlSource: 'fn_send_email' })function sendEmail(input: SendEmailInput): Promise<ActionOutput> { return Promise.resolve({} as ActionOutput);}-- Business logic lives in the databaseCREATE FUNCTION fn_send_email(p_email TEXT, p_message TEXT)RETURNS TABLE(success BOOL, message TEXT) AS $$BEGIN INSERT INTO tb_email_outbox (recipient, body) VALUES (p_email, p_message); RETURN QUERY SELECT true, 'Email queued'::TEXT;END;$$ LANGUAGE plpgsql;import "github.com/fraiseql/fraiseql-go"
+@Mutation({ sqlSource: 'fn_send_email', operation: 'CUSTOM' })function sendEmail(input: SendEmailInput): Promise<User> { return Promise.resolve({} as User);}-- Business logic lives in the databaseCREATE FUNCTION fn_send_email(p_email TEXT, p_message TEXT)RETURNS mutation_response AS $$DECLARE v_result mutation_response;BEGIN -- Insert into outbox for async processing INSERT INTO tb_email_outbox (recipient, body) VALUES (p_email, p_message);

 type SendEmailInput struct { Email string `fraiseql:"email"` Message string `fraiseql:"message"`}

-func init() { fraiseql.Mutation("sendEmail", fraiseql.MutationConfig{ SQLSource: "fn_send_email", }, func(input SendEmailInput) (ActionOutput, error) { return ActionOutput{}, nil })}-- Business logic lives in the databaseCREATE FUNCTION fn_send_email(p_email TEXT, p_message TEXT)RETURNS TABLE(success BOOL, message TEXT) AS $$BEGIN INSERT INTO tb_email_outbox (recipient, body) VALUES (p_email, p_message); RETURN QUERY SELECT true, 'Email queued'::TEXT;END;$$ LANGUAGE plpgsql;Migrate Subscriptions to NATS
+func init() { fraiseql.Mutation("sendEmail", fraiseql.MutationConfig{ SQLSource: "fn_send_email", Operation: "CUSTOM", }, func(input SendEmailInput) (interface{}, error) { return nil, nil })}-- Business logic lives in the databaseCREATE FUNCTION fn_send_email(p_email TEXT, p_message TEXT)RETURNS mutation_response AS $$DECLARE v_result mutation_response;BEGIN -- Insert into outbox for async processing INSERT INTO tb_email_outbox (recipient, body) VALUES (p_email, p_message);

 subscription OnUserCreated { user(event: insert) { id name email }}@fraiseql.subscription(entity_type="User", topic="created")def user_created() -> User: """Subscribe to new users.""" passUpdate Client Queries